Mesa Verde National Park: Paleo-Indians

 The first occupants of the Mesa Verde region, which spans from southeastern Utah to northwestern New Mexico, were nomadic Paleo-Indians who arrived in the area c.
-9500 BC.
+9500 BCE.
 They followed herds of big game and camped near rivers and streams, many of which dried up as the glaciers that once covered parts of the San Juan Mountains receded.
 The earliest Paleo-Indians were the Clovis culture and Folsom tradition, defined largely by how they fashioned projectile points.
 Although they left evidence of their presence throughout the region, there is little indication that they lived in central Mesa Verde during this time.

-After 9600 BC, the area's environment grew warmer and drier, a change that brought to central Mesa Verde pine forests and the animals that thrive in them.
+After 9600 BCE, the area's environment grew warmer and drier, a change that brought to central Mesa Verde pine forests and the animals that thrive in them.
 Paleo-Indians began inhabiting the mesa in increasing numbers c.
-7500 BC, though it is unclear whether they were seasonal occupants or year-round residents.
+7500 BCE, though it is unclear whether they were seasonal occupants or year-round residents.
 Development of the atlatl during this period made it easier for them to hunt smaller game, a crucial advance at a time when most of the region's big game had disappeared from the landscape.